-Accessibility statement for the University of the Arts, London (UAL) Moodle
+Accessibility statement for University of the Arts London (UAL) Moodle

 This accessibility statement applies to moodle.arts.ac.uk